-The new museum will be known for the story it seeks to tell: a representation of the spirit of a collection.
+The museum is known for the story it seeks to tell: a representation of the spirit of a collection.

-The reproduction of a “museum of the imagination”, a highly personal and even emotional work of the mind, leads the visitor to enter into a universe of forms and understand the perspective that guided the choices in terms of acquisitions.
+The reproduction of a “museum without walls”, a highly personal and even emotional work of the mind, leads the visitor to enter a universe of shapes and to understand the perspective that guided the choices in terms of acquisitions.

 Drawing on the richness and variety of this collection, the exhibition will reveal the fascinating approach which consisted of passing from a private universe to a public space, to enable visitors to experience an interpretation that transcends space and time due to the juxtaposition of cultural artefacts and different eras.
 They will also discover artists through the eyes of discerning art lovers from the second half of the 20th century.

 Albert Marquet, Le Quai des Grands-Augustins, vers 1904-1906

 - More than a hundred paintings from the 19th and 20th centuries, from Toulouse-Lautrec and Camille Corot to Robert Delaunay, Juan Gris, Georges Rouault, Chaïm Soutine and Bernard Buffet.